An Overview of US Export Control and Economic Sanctions Laws

 OFAC’s Specially Designated Nationals List and Sectoral Sanctions Identifications List, and

-The licensing requirements for exports, reexports, or transfers to parties on any of the lists typically extend to all products, software, and technologies subject to the EAR, including items listed on the CCL as well as items classified as EAR99.
+The licensing requirements for exports, reexports, or transfers to parties on any of the lists typically extend to all products, software, and technologies subject to the EAR, including items listed on the CCL as well as items classified as EAR99 and including products manufactured and developed abroad if determined to be subject to the EAR.

 In addition, to comply with the EAR, prior to exporting, a company should screen for red flags, listed in the EAR’s “BIS’s ‘Know Your Customer’ Guidance and Red Flags.”
 When present, red flags can “indicate that the export may be destined for an inappropriate end-use, end-user, or destination.”
 To assess whether such red flags are present, a company should review transaction information provided by a customer with an eye toward identifying anything that may not align with the norm for the particular business or products involved.
 If red flags appear, a company must conduct additional due diligence into the customer’s representations in an attempt to clear the red flags.
 If a company is unable to clear a red flag, a company is, under the EAR, now considered to know or have reason to know that a violation may occur and, thus, must mitigate a potential violation by either cancelling the transaction or, prior to exporting, obtain a license or other guidance from BIS.

-The EAR also place certain restrictions on exports and reexports to countries embargoed or sanctioned by the US government.
-Currently, the EAR impose significant restrictions on any transactions involving Cuba, Iran, North Korea, Syria, and sanctioned regions of Ukraine including Crimea.
+The EAR also place certain restrictions on exports and reexports to and transfers within countries embargoed or sanctioned by the US government.
+Currently, the EAR impose significant restrictions on any transactions involving Belarus, China, Cuba, Iran, North Korea, Russia, Syria, and sanctioned regions of Ukraine.

 The EAR also impose a license requirement on the export, reexport, or transfer of any item subject to the EAR (both those on the CCL and classified as EAR99) if, at the time of the export or reexport, the person knows the item will be used directly or indirectly in certain nuclear, missile, chemical, or biological end uses.
-Additional end-use (and end-user) controls exists on exports of items having specified classifications to be used in military end uses (or provided to military end users) in Belarus, Burma, Cambodia, China, Russia, and Venezuela.
-These restrictions apply even to EAR99 items when a military intelligence end use or end user is involved.
+Additional end-use (and end-user) controls exists on exports of items to be used in military end uses (or provided to military end users) in Belarus, Burma, Cambodia, China, Russia, and Venezuela.
+These restrictions apply even to EAR99 items in many cases.

 The International Traffic in Arms Regulations

-The export, reexport, or transfer of products, software, technical data, and services that are primarily useful for military purposes often fall under International Traffic in Arms Regulations (ITAR).
+The export, reexport, or transfer of products, software, and technical data that are primarily useful for military purposes often fall under International Traffic in Arms Regulations (ITAR).
 These items, called defense articles and controlled under the ITAR, are listed on the United States Munitions List.
 Additionally, the ITAR control “defense services.”
 These defense services include “[t]he furnishing of assistance (including training) to foreign persons, whether in the United States or abroad in the design, development, engineering, manufacture, production, assembly, testing, repair, maintenance, modification, operation, demilitarization, destruction, processing or use of defense articles.”
-Thus, it is important to note that if you are working with a military customer, whether US military or foreign military, the ITAR may apply unless you are strictly selling unmodified, unconfigured, commercial off-the-shelf equipment without installation or integration services.
+Thus, it is important to note that if you are working with a military customer, whether US military or foreign military and whether directly or with a government contractor, the ITAR may apply unless you are strictly selling unmodified, unconfigured, commercial off-the-shelf equipment without installation or integration services.

-The ITAR include restrictions on any exports from the United States or reexport or transfer to a third country of US-origin, ITAR-controlled products, software, technical data, or services as well as the transfer to non-US nationals, whether in the United States or abroad, of US-origin technical data or services.
-Export licensing policies under the ITAR are, not surprisingly, more restrictive than under the EAR, and there are many countries, including China, that cannot receive licenses under the ITAR.
+The ITAR include restrictions on any exports from the United States or reexport to or transfer within a third country of US-controlled, ITAR-controlled products, software, technical data, or services as well as the transfer to non-US nationals, whether in the United States or abroad, of US-controlled technical data or defense services.
+Export licensing policies under the ITAR are, not surprisingly, more restrictive than under the EAR, and many countries, including China, are ineligible to receive licenses under the ITAR.

-These regulations also impose registration requirements for exporters, manufacturers, and brokers of ITAR- controlled goods and a mandate to report fees and commissions paid in connection with certain sales of US origin defense articles, defense services, and related technology.
+These regulations also impose registration requirements for exporters, manufacturers, and brokers of ITAR- controlled goods and a mandate to report fees and commissions paid in connection with certain sales of US-controlled defense articles, defense services, and related technology.

 Economic Sanctions and Other Trade-Related Sanctions

-Trade and economic sanctions laws and regulations deal with country-specific restrictions or prohibitions administered by the U.S. Department of the Treasury’s OFAC.
-These rules restrict trade, investment, and financial transactions with certain countries by US citizens and US companies, including branches outside of the United States and, in some instances, US-owned or controlled subsidiaries.
+Trade and economic sanctions laws and regulations deal with country-specific restrictions or prohibitions administered by the OFAC.
+These rules restrict trade, investment, and financial transactions as well as the provision of or receipt of services with certain countries by US persons and US companies, including branches outside of the United States and, in some instances, US-owned or controlled subsidiaries.

-In general, OFAC regulations, beyond prohibiting exports and reexports to sanctioned countries, prohibit nearly all trade (imports and exports), investment, exchange of services, and any other form of activity or transaction between “US persons” and any sanctions target.
-The prohibition on the provision of services would include many online services and products hosted on the internet, even if no software is available for download.
-However, the regulations include some authorizations for the export of certain items and services, including information and informational materials and personal or internet-based communications services, software, and equipment.
+In general, OFAC regulations, beyond prohibiting exports and reexports to sanctioned countries or persons, prohibit nearly all trade (imports and exports), investment, exchange of services (even when free), and any other form of activity or transaction between “US persons” and any sanctions target.
+The prohibition on the provision of services would include many online services and products hosted on the internet, even if no software is available for download or when provided for free.
+However, the regulations include some authorizations for the export of certain items and services, including information and informational materials and internet-based communications services, software, and equipment.

 It is important to note that both BIS and OFAC may have jurisdiction and licensing requirements for exports and reexports to the embargoed countries.
-It is, therefore, important to consult both the EAR and OFAC regulations to determine how to proceed with a transaction involving an embargoed country.
+It is, therefore, important to consult both the EAR and OFAC regulations to determine how to proceed.

 Both BIS and the Department of the Treasury’s Internal Revenue Service administer antiboycott regulations that are designed principally to counter the Arab League boycott of Israel and Israeli goods.
 These laws apply directly to US-owned or controlled subsidiaries.